ropensci/geojson/cran-comments.md

 -------

 This version fixes somem failing tests.
+This is a re-submission of this version with correction to some examples that were taking too long.

 Thanks!
 Scott Chamberlain